najchris11/chronicle/README.md

 > **Note:**
 > Each user must use their own Spotify API credentials.
 This repository is meant as a template.

 ---

+## ⚠️ Important: No Persistent Timestamp Needed

+By default, Chronicle **does not use a persistent timestamp**.
+Each run fetches tracks from the last 24 hours (or 26 hours, as set in the code).
+This makes the tool easy to fork and use for anyone, with no setup required.

+**Do not add a `LAST_RUN_TIMESTAMP` secret.**
+Using a secret for the timestamp can cause unexpected behavior, such as:

+- The workflow using an old timestamp (due to GitHub Actions secrets only updating between runs, not during a run)
+- Tracks being missed or duplicated if the workflow fails or is run manually

+If you want to change the fetch window (e.g., fetch the last 7 days), you can edit the workflow or the code.

+---

 ## Overview of Scripts